Thousands of Migrants Mass on Turkey's Borders with Europe

 — Max Abrahms (@MaxAbrahms) December 24, 2019

 Turkey is a strong backer of the rebels in Syria’s Idlib province.
-But the presence of thousands of Turkish troops there has done little to stop Syrian President Bashar Assad’s relentless campaign to seize the last rebel-held territories.
+But the presence of thousands of Turkish troops there has done little to stop Syrian president Bashar Assad’s relentless campaign to seize the last rebel-held territories.

 Dozens of Turkish soldiers have been killed by the Russian-backed Syrian government forces around Idlib in recent days.